rahulsrma26/mqtt-rest/README.md

 MQTT-REST is a project that bridges MQTT and RESTful APIs, allowing seamless communication between IoT devices using MQTT and web services using REST.

 It's useful if you want to monitor arbritary stuff from a machine in Home-assistant without writing custom integration.
+Easiest way to install is to use the pypi hosted package [mqtt-rest](https://pypi.org/project/mqtt-rest/).

 ## Installation